PY1CX/HP-34401A-Python/Test in Terminal.md

 READ?
 +1.02095000E-04

-Let it stay away without any command for almost 10min, had to SYSTem:REMote it again READ?
+PS: Let it stay away without any command for almost 10min, had to SYSTem:REMote it again

+READ? #didn't got a response, maybe a nice feature to have in the driver?
 SYSTem:REMote
 SYSTem:REMote
 READ?